bighappysloth/Folland-Reading/README.md

 - and chapters 8 (8.1, 8.2 complete)
 - and 9

+Exercises:
+Almost all exercises for Chapter 1 are done

 PDF Progress
 ### Chapter 1 Measures
 - [x] Section 1.1 Introduction